 "Being disciplined as an investor isn't always easy, but over time it has demonstrated the ability to generate wealth, while market timing has proven to be a costly exercise for many investors," observes Ann Dowd, CFP®, vice president at Fidelity Investments.
 "Having a plan that includes appropriate asset allocation and regular rebalancing can help investors overcome this challenge."

 To start, you need to make sure your asset mix (e.g., stocks, bonds, and short-term investments) is aligned to your investment time frame, financial needs, and comfort with volatility.
 The sample asset mixes below combine various amounts of stock, bond, and short-term investments to illustrate different levels of risk and return potential.

 Diversification is not a one-time task

 Once you have a target mix, you need to keep it on track with periodic checkups and rebalancing.
 If you don't rebalance, a good run in stocks could leave your portfolio with a risk level that is inconsistent with your goal and strategy.

 Rebalancing is not just a risk-reducing exercise.
-The goal is to reset your asset mix to bring it back to the expected and appropriate risk level for you.
-Sometimes that means reducing risk by increasing the portion of a portfolio in more conservative options, but sometimes it means adding more risk to get back to your target mix.
-That could mean increasing investments in riskier asset classes such as stocks.
-Investing is an ongoing process.
-You need to create a plan, choose appropriate investments, and then conduct regular checkups to keep your portfolio on track.
-Here are the three steps to do just that:
+The goal is to reset your asset mix to bring it back to an appropriate risk level for you.
+Sometimes that means reducing risk by increasing the portion of a portfolio in more conservative options, but other times it means adding more risk to get back to your target mix.

 Achieving your long-term goals requires balancing risk and reward.
 Choosing the right mix of investments and then periodically rebalancing and monitoring your choices can make a big difference in your outcome.